zozzlethena/docs/pages/oTokens.md

  - veFVM Option: This option allows LPs to redeem their oFVM rewards for veFVM. veFVM is a governance token that allows holders to vote on the distribution of emissions.
  - FVM Option: This option allows LPs to sell their oFVM rewards for FVM at a discount.
 This option allows LPs to take advantage of the discount on FVM and sell their oFVM rewards for a profit.

 ## Benefits of oFVM
 The introduction of oFVM has a number of benefits, including:
 Reduced sell pressure: oFVM can be redeemed for FVM at a discount, which reduces the sell pressure on the native FVM token.
 Increased liquidity: The FVM-FTM pool will be more liquid as a result of oFVM, as LPs will be incentivized to lock their oFVM rewards in the pool.
 More sustainable APRs: The FVM-FTM pool will be able to offer more sustainable APRs as a result of oFVM, as the pool will be more liquid and there will be less sell pressure on the native FVM token.

+## oTokens for Protocols
+In addition to oFVM, FVM can aid protocols in distributing their own oTokens with similar mechanics to oFVM.
+This works in virtually the same way as described here, but without a vote-escrow redemption option, and varying reward tokens for the underlying LP (ie sCANTO is used to redeem oBLOTR, and is then fed back to the BLOTR/sCANTO LP).
+For the purposes of this document the system will be described in oFVM, but all information here can (generally) be applied to other oTokens.

+Current partner/protocol oTokens include:
+ - oBAY (Moon Bay)
+ - oBLOTR (Blotr Protocol)

-## Practical Examples
+### Practical Examples
-Let's illustrate this mechanism with another example.
+Let's illustrate this mechanism with some examples.
 Say the price of FVM is $100, and there is a call option token oFVM. oFVM gives its holder:

  - a perpetual right to buy FVM at 75% of the market price;
  - a perpetual right to buy max locked veFVM at 10% or even 0% of the market price (currently 5% but 0 for example's sake);